ChalmersSCG/bylaws/README.md

 if at least 25 percent of all members requests so.

-The agenda of the extra annual meeting must discuss points 1–6 in \[sec:agenda\].
+The agenda of the extra annual meeting must discuss points 1–6 in Agenda.
 The summoning must state the reason for calling the extra annual meeting.

 The society’s firm